SPELL

 L - LINKS

-We value enormously our links with parents, recognising that close communication is vital in ensuring consistency of approach for and understanding the daily experience of a young person who may not be able to communicate verbally.
+We value enormously our links with parent/carers, recognising that close communication is vital in ensuring consistency of approach for and understanding the daily experience of a young person who may not be able to communicate verbally.
 We are fortunate at Spring Common in having very close relationships with health and education support professionals.
 We try to make best use of these professionals in problem solving around individual pupil programmes as well as supporting the professional development of our staff.